Big Flats Fire Department

 In 1998, Big Flats Fire Department joined, with the rest of the police and fire emergency services in Chemung County, in being dispatched by a centralized Enhanced 9-1- 1 service, operated by the Chemung County Emergency Management Office.

-The following have served as Fire Chief: Charles Lowe, Fred White, Israel Farr, Ray Schultz, Miles Hilton, Walter Losey, Jr., LeRoy Peterson, Leslie Frost, James Moore, Leonard Kaner, Heman Fowler, Richard Alred, Michael Ahrens, Carol Christian, Arthur A. Bentley, Daniel Schwartz and William DeGraw.
+The following have served as Fire Chief: Charles Lowe, Fred White, Israel Farr, Ray Schultz, Miles Hilton, Walter Losey, Jr., LeRoy Peterson, Leslie Frost, James Moore, Leonard Kaner, Heman Fowler, Richard Alred, Michael Ahrens, Carol Christian, Arthur A. Bentley, Daniel Schwartz, William DeGraw, William Fesetch, and Current Chief is David Saltsman.